jeffbernst/course-blocks/README.md

 This is an open source site for building and enrolling in courses.
-It is built in HTML/CSS/JavaScript/jQuery.
+It is built in HTML/CSS/JavaScript/jQuery for the front end, and Node/MongoDB for the back end.
 My plan is to rebuild the front end in React after the initial iteration is complete.
 Please visit [this post](https://utopian.io/utopian-io/@jeffbernst/course-blocks-first-post-and-back-end) for more information about the project.

 If you'd like to copy or fork this repo, there are only a few changes you'll have to make to get it up and running.